-TRENTON, New Jersey — Motorists are seeing slightly higher prices at the pumps in New Jersey.
+TRENTON, New Jersey — Motorists are seeing slightly lower prices at the pumps in New Jersey.

-AAA Mid-Atlantic says the average price of a gallon of regular gasoline in New Jersey on Friday was $3.31, up 2 cents from last week.
-But that's still much lower than the price from a year ago, when motorists were paying $3.74.
+AAA Mid-Atlantic says the average price of a gallon of regular gasoline in New Jersey on Friday was $3.40, down 2 cents from last week.
+That's also lower than the price from a year ago, when motorists were paying $3.46.

-The increase ends a nine-week stretch where prices had fallen sharply in New Jersey.
+The lower prices end a two-week stretch where pump prices had remained unchanged in New Jersey.

-Meanwhile, the national average price rose by a penny to $3.52.
-That's still much lower than the national average from a year ago, when motorists were paying $3.80.
+Meanwhile, the national average price rose by 2 cents to $3.63.
+That's also higher than the national average from a year ago, when motorists were paying $3.56.

 Analysts say the lower prices in New Jersey came about even though crude oil prices rose gradually during the week.